GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

   - Ideas
   - Technology demonstration and hardware
   - Scientific
-submission-start: 12/10/2020 2:00 PM
+submission-start: 2020/12/10 2:00 PM
-submission-end: 01/29/2021 2:00 PM
+submission-end: 2021/01/29 2:00 PM
 fiscal-year: FY21
 legal-authority: Other
-challenge-manager: Marissa Wagler / Derek Perry (Mar 11 - 31, 2021)
+challenge-manager: Derek Perry
-challenge-manager-email: marissa.wagler@navy.mil; derrek.s.perry@navy.mil
+challenge-manager-email: derrek.s.perry@navy.mil
 point-of-contact: derek.s.perry@navy.mil
 description: >-
+  Two (2) participants have decided to withdraw from Phase II of the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
+The participant names are listed below in alphabetical order:

+  1. Exyn Technologies

+  2. Shield AI, Inc.

+  The government is continuing into Phase II with the remaining eight (8) selected participants from Phase I.

   Ten (10) participants were selected to participate in Phase II – Virtual Vignettes for the Artificial Intelligence for Small Unit Maneuver (AISUM) Prize Challenge.
 Participant names are listed below in alphabetical order:

   1. ASEC, Inc.